cwfergus/failureproject/README.txt

 This assumes you have already exported the data correctly.
 If you have yet to export the data, please pause here, and check out the raw file section before continuing.

-1) Set your working directory to the location of the scripts
+1) Set your working directory to the location of the scripts/raw data
-	a) To do this write setwd("script location path")
+	a) To do this write setwd("script location path") or use file>Change dir...
 		- script location path example: setwd("C:/Users/cferguson/Desktop/Failure_List")
 	b) If you have not typed in the path correctly you will get an error.
-	c) If you have RStudio, you can do this easily by navigating to the script folder in the files pane, and hitting more and choosing to change the setwd the the files pane location.

 2) Source the failurelist.R script with the following command: source('failurelist.R')

 3) Enter the data file name.
 If it is not in the same folder as the script, you must put a path.
-DO NOT ADD THE EXTENSION. ex) If you data (lastyear.tab) is saved in a folder (called data) that is within the same folder as the script your filename would be: data/lastyear ex) If the data is just saved in the same folder your filename would be: lastyear
+You can add the extension or not. ex) If your data (lastyear.tab) is saved in a folder (called data) that is within the same folder as the script your filename would be: data/lastyear ex) If the data is just saved in the same folder your filename would be: lastyear

 4) Enter the name you want the output file to be called.
-Once again, DO NOT ADD AN EXTENSION.
 	If you want it saved in a different folder, make it a path. ex) Saved in the same folder as the script: lastyearanalysis ex) Saved in the data folder, where the input file is: data/lastyearanalysis